tpartridge89/ElderTeej/A Beautiful Commonwealth Readme.md

 IMPORTANT NOTES:
 -This is currently a 1.10.163 list- if you're going to add mods to the list, you MUST ensure you're using the correct version of them.
 A NG version will also be uploaded at some point.
--The list ships with Creation Kit Platform Extended, but it is not installed.
-If you need to make Creation Kit changes and want to use CKPE, you will need to overwrite the WinHTTP from xSE Plugin Preloader.
-Do not forget to swap the version back before playing or the functions Buffout 4 needs from xSE will not work.
+-The list ships with Creation Kit Platform Extended, but it is installed as a mod.
+If you want to use it, enable the mod in the list, then launch Creation Kit.
+Make sure you disable it before playing.